The tensor product of p-adic Hilbert spaces: Relation with p -adic Hilbert-Schmidt-class operators

-In example~\ref{exa.2.24} we construct an invariant dense subset of $\Hi$, which cannot be turned into an IP-orthonormal set.
-Actually, this example is a manifestation of a peculiar feature of the conjugation operators in the $p$-adic setting, as we will see in the next Proposition~\ref{prop.2.22}.
+In example~\ref{exa.2.24}, we constructed an invariant dense subset of $\Hi$, which cannot be turned into an orthonormal set.
+Actually, this example is a manifestation of a peculiar feature of the conjugation operators in the $p$-adic setting, as will be clarified in the forthcoming Proposition~\ref{prop.2.22}.
 Before stating this result, let us first note the following.
 Consider the canonical Hilbert space $\CH$ endowed with the (so-called) canonical basis $\bm{e}\equiv\{e_i\}_{i\in\N}$ (see Example~\ref{exa.2.4}).
 Define in $\CH$ the transformation $J_0$ by setting